liufeng2317/ADFWI/docs/version-plans/bv1.2-propagator-performance/performance-test-matrix.md

   is a streaming/block-local reverse replay that keeps only a small block of states live at a time.

-## Block-Local Reverse Replay Prototype
+## Removed Block-Local Reverse Replay Prototype

-This prototype adds an experimental `backward_replay_block_size` control to the benchmark-only remat path.
-It does not change the production wrapper.
-A positive block size recomputes a local backward block and keeps only that block's `p/u/w` states live, instead of retaining the whole chunk.
+This historical prototype added an experimental `backward_replay_block_size` control to the benchmark-only remat path.
+It did not change the production wrapper.
+A positive block size recomputed a local backward block and kept only that block's `p/u/w` states live, instead of retaining the whole chunk.

+The active code path was removed after the strategy audit because the prototype was numerically valid but too slow for the performance branch.
+The table below is retained only as evidence for a future redesign branch.

 | Case | Block size | Total time | Speedup vs production | Peak memory | Memory vs production | Loss diff | Raw `vp.grad` max abs diff | Decision |
 | --- | ---: | ---: | ---: | ---: | ---: | ---: | ---: | --- |